KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. found 'node-version: 16' in file `build.yml`: Deprecated: Update to current version.
 2. found 'node-fetch' in file `README.md`: Replace it with built-in fetch.
 3. found 'node-fetch' in file `node_helper.js`: Replace it with built-in fetch.
-4. found 'node-fetch' in file `package-lock.json`: Replace it with built-in fetch.
-5. found 'node-fetch' in file `package.json`: Replace it with built-in fetch.
+4. found 'node-fetch' in file `package.json`: Replace it with built-in fetch.

 ## [MMM-NINA by jalibu](https://github.com/jalibu/MMM-NINA)

 1. found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`
 2. found 'node-fetch' in file `node_helper.js`: Replace it with built-in fetch.
-3. found 'node-fetch' in file `package-lock.json`: Replace it with built-in fetch.
-4. found 'node-fetch' in file `package.json`: Replace it with built-in fetch.
+3. found 'node-fetch' in file `package.json`: Replace it with built-in fetch.
-5. found 'node-fetch' in file `rollup.config.js`: Replace it with built-in fetch.
+4. found 'node-fetch' in file `rollup.config.js`: Replace it with built-in fetch.
-6. found 'node-fetch' in file `Backend.ts`: Replace it with built-in fetch.
+5. found 'node-fetch' in file `Backend.ts`: Replace it with built-in fetch.

 ## [MMM-NL-rain-intensity by thekampany](https://github.com/thekampany/MMM-NL-rain-intensity)